tintofobsession/tintofobsession.github.io/_posts/2017-06-05-deciem-haul.markdown

 Since there is so much to talk about for these products, I will do a separate post on each product so people can just look at what they're interested in.
 This is just a brief summary of what I bought, so if you're interested in specific products, watch out for them here or on my Instagram (@tintofobsession).

 After finally finishing my end of year exams at university, I was craving a haul.
-All the late night snacking, sleep deprivation and the stress made my skin.
+All the late night snacking, sleep deprivation and the stress made my skin very unhappy.
 Having to focus solely on work also meant that I was slacking a little on my skincare routine (awful, I know).

-I was always using non-rinsing cleansers so, although I didn't wear much makeup, my skin didn't get as much of deep a cleanse as it needed.
-So I bought some peeling/ regenerative treatments which hopefully will salvage my skin and soon give me a summer glow!
+I was always using wipe off cleansers so, although I didn't wear much makeup, my skin didn't get as much of deep a cleanse as it needed.
+So I bought some peeling/ regenerative treatments which hopefully will salvage my skin and soon give me a summer-ready glow!

 ![resize](img/DeciemHaul-05-06-2017/IMG_6558.JPG)